You searched for: “sphere

 celestial sphere (s) (noun), celestial spheres (pl)

-1. The imaginary orbit around the earth on which the sun, moon, stars, and planets appear to be placed.
+1. The imaginary orbit around the Earth: The sun, moon, stars, and planets appear to be placed on the celestial sphere.

-2. The imaginary shell formed by the sky; usually, represented as an infinite circle, the center of which is the observer's position.
+2. The imaginary shell formed by the sky: The celestial sphere is usually, represented as an infinite circle, the center of which is the observer's position.

 This entry is located in the following units: -al; -ial, -eal (page 12) celest- (page 1) sphero-, spher-, -sphere- (page 6)